Stellar mass loss: Red giant mass loss

 Stars which have entered the red giant phase are notorious for rapid mass loss.
 As above, the gravitational hold on the upper layers is weakened, and they may be shed into space by violent events such as the beginning of a helium flash in the core.
 The final stage of a red giant's life will also result in prodigious mass loss as the star loses its outer layers to form a planetary nebula.

 The structures of these nebulae provide insight into the history of the mass loss of the star.
 Over-densities and under-densities reveal the periods where the star was actively losing mass while the distribution of these clumps in space hints at the physical cause of the loss.
 Uniform spherical shells in the nebula point towards symmetric stellar winds while asymmetry and lack of uniform structure point to mass ejections and stellar flares as the cause.

 This phenomenon takes on a new scale when looking at AGB stars.
 Stars found on the Asymptotic giant branch of the Hertzsprung–Russell diagram are the most prone to mass loss in the later stages of their evolution compared to others.
-This phase is when the most amount of mass is lost for a single star that does not go on to explode in a supernova.
+This phase is when the most mass is lost for a single star that does not go on to explode in a supernova.